 Bottom line: Budget-friendly travelers can get a decent amount of value out of this starter travel card, but if transferring rewards to travel partners isn’t a priority for you, a flat-rate cash back card may be more lucrative.

-Best for flexible airline fee credit: Bank of America® Premium Rewards® credit card
+Best for intro APR: Bank of America® Travel Rewards credit card

-Best features: This top-of-the-line card comes with a wealth of travel perks, including a sign-up bonus worth $900 when redeemed through Chase Ultimate Rewards (60,000 points after spending $4,000 in the first three months).
-There’s also a $300 annual credit for travel purchases that can be used for flights, hotel stays, taxi rides and public transportation.
+Best features: This top-of-the-line card comes with a wealth of travel perks, including a sign-up bonus worth $900 when redeemed through Chase Travel℠ (60,000 points after spending $4,000 in the first three months).
+In addition to the $300 travel credit, you can try out services like Instacart+ and DashPass for free for one year.

 Alternatives: If you’re looking for a card with annual credits and luxury lounge access, The Platinum Card® from American Express offers a wider network but carries a slightly higher annual fee of $695.